-How do I know if the housing program I am in is covered by this policy?
-A list of CoC and ESG funded programs is listed in Appendix A. You can also ask your program's VAWA Liaison (listed in the VAWA Lease Addendum attached to your lease), or check this List of CoC Programs.
+How do I know if this policy covers the housing program I am in?
+A list of CoC and ESG-funded programs is listed in Appendix A. You can also ask your program's VAWA Liaison (listed in the VAWA Lease Addendum attached to your lease), or check this List of CoC Programs.